Loading catalogs

 Lazily (asynchronously):

 And now using these, you can return suitable catalog modules.
-Assuming two
+Assuming one

 let locale = 'en' // maybe controlled by state